-Unfortunately, most diagnoses are made postmortem -- taking tissue samples from the ferret's lungs, stomach, bladder, brain, etc. to identify the virus.
-However, your veterinarian may run tests on the ferret if it shows signs of pneumonia or any of the other symptoms listed above.
+Unfortunately, most diagnoses are made postmortem — taking tissue samples from the ferret’s lungs, stomach, bladder, brain, etc. to identify the virus.
+However, your veterinarian may run tests on

 Treatment typically involves inpatient care and isolation to prevent the infection from spreading to other ferrets and dogs.
 Some medications that are generally prescribed by a veterinarian include